RepoForks/xamarin-plugins-1/M16.StoreInteraction/README.md

 With this plugin you can:

- - Open the store showing an specific application
+ - Open the store showing a specific application
- - Open the store showing all apps for an specific publisher
+ - Open the store showing all apps for a specific publisher
  - Open the store showing search results

 ### Sample usage